 MDBF is a strong proponent of arts education, which is funded through the K-12 Education program.

-Beginning in 2021, MDBF is shifting most of its grantmaking from project-based support to operating support for organizations that align with our Arts Grant Program funding goals.
+In 2021, MDBF shifted most of its grantmaking from project-based support to operating support for organizations that align with our Arts Grant Program funding goals.
 MDBF offers two grant types described below that are awarded through an open and competitive grant process.
 There are separate and distinct eligibility and application processes for these grants.